Gaya3vr6317/BioNova/README.md

 ### Problem Solution
 Our project, BioNova, addresses this challenge by creating a dynamic, AI-powered web platform that brings NASA’s space biology knowledge into one intuitive and accessible space.
 The platform allows users to enter a keyword or topic and instantly explore related bioscience publications, experiment results, and mission details.
 Using tools like artificial intelligence, natural language processing, and knowledge graphs, BioNova summarizes complex research into concise insights and interactive visualizations, enabling users to understand impacts and relationships at a glance.
-By transforming scattered data into an organized, searchable knowledge engine, BioSpace Atlas accelerates discovery, supports mission planning, and empowers scientists, students, and innovators to build the biological foundations for humanity’s future in space.
+By transforming scattered data into an organized, searchable knowledge engine, BioNova accelerates discovery, supports mission planning, and empowers scientists, students, and innovators to build the biological foundations for humanity’s future in space.

 ## Features